Omkarjadhav7709/my-second-repo/README.md

 # my-second-repo
-this is a seconf repo
+this is a seco repo